retpolanne/hypnagogic/README.md

 - [ ] Understand how [Nannou](https://www.guide.nannou.cc/tutorials/basics/anatomy-of-a-nannou-app) works.
 May need to use the Nannou lib instead.

+- [ ] Work on some kind of architecture for allowing users to upload their own Nannou code that can be executed by the app.

 ## External references

 [Xcode + Cargo interop - swift-bridge book](https://chinedufn.github.io/swift-bridge/building/xcode-and-cargo/index.html)